BubblerBrayden34/TheBaconNinjasOfGod/README.md

 This project could not have been done without [BubblerBrayden34,](https://github.com/BubblerBrayden34) Skruzzy, and all of the people who made the games.

-We are planning to add emulated games, and much more!
+We are planning to add emulated games, utilitys, Discord, and much more!